 Being thus impelled by a divine constraint to test every progressive step by the powerful persuasive, "Thus it is written," she became increasingly confident in her rejoicings, "that her faith did not stand in the wisdom of men, but in the power of God;" and instead of being "vacillating in her experience," as had been so painfully suggested by the tempter, she was enabled daily to become more firmly rooted and grounded in the faith, abounding therein with thanksgiving.
 It was thus that, through the Spirit's teachings, she was ready to give an answer to those that asked a reason of her hope, and these teachings were communicated most peculiarly through the medium of the written word.
 Through each succeeding year of her pilgrimage in the heavenly way she learned to place a yet higher estimate upon its truths.
-The nearer she drew to the city of her God, the clearer was the light that shone upon its sacred pages, proclaiming it to be the word of the Lord; and as she continued to pass down through time, learning on its sacred declarations, she verily believed herself to be as divinely sustained as though to her outward perceptions she knew and could feel herself leaning for support upon the "FAITH-FUL" and "TRUE," "with vesture dipped in blood," called, by the Revelator, the "Word of God!"
+The nearer she drew to the city of her God, the clearer was the light that shone upon its sacred pages, proclaiming it to be the WORD OF THE

+LORD; and as she continued to pass down through time, leaning on its sacred declarations, she verily believed herself to be as divinely sustained as though to her outward perceptions she knew and could feel herself leaning for support upon the "FAITHFUL" and "TRUE," "with vesture dipped in blood," called, by the Revelator, the "WORD or GOD!"

-"Thy statutes have been my song in the house of my pilgrimage."-David.
+"Thy statutes have been my song in the house of my pilgrimage." -- David.

 Blessed Bible! how I love it!

 How it doth my bosom cheer:

 What hath earth like this to covet?

 O, what stores of wealth are here!

 Man was lost, and doom'd to sorrow,

 Not one ray of light or bliss

 Could he from earth's treasures borrow,

-'Till his way was cheer'd by this.
+Till his way was cheer'd by this.

-Yes, I'll to my bosom press thee,

-PRECIOUS WORD, I'll hide thee here;

-Sure my very heart will bless thee,

-For thou ever sayest, "Good cheer!"
+Yes, I'll to my bosom press thee, PRECIOUS WORD, I'll hide thee here; Sure my very heart will bless thee, For thou ever sayest, "Good cheer!"
 Speak, my heart, and tell thy ponderings,

-Tell how far thy rovings led,

-When this book brought back thy wanderings,

-Speaking life as from the dead.
+Tell how far thy rovings led, When THIS BOOK brought back thy wanderings, Speaking life as from the dead.
 Yes, sweet Bible!
-I will hide thee

-Deep, yes, deeper in this heart;

-Thou, through all my life wilt guide me,
+I will hide thee Deep, yes, deeper in this heart; Thou, through all my life wilt guide me,

 And in death we will not part.

 Part in death?
 No! never! never!

 Through death's vale I'll lean on thee;

 Then, in worlds above, for ever,

 Sweeter still thy truths shall be!

-THE WAY OF HOLINESS.

-NOTES BY THE WAY.

-"Gather up the fragments, that nothing be lost."-THE SAVIOUR.
+"Gather up the fragments, that nothing be lost." -- The Savior.

-"And thou shalt remember all the way which the Lord thy God led thee these forty years in the wilderness, to humble thee and to prove thee, to know what was in thy heart, whether thou wouldst keep his commandments or no. And he humbled thee, and suffered thee to hunger, and fed thee with manna which thou knewest not, neither did thy fathers know; that he might make thee know that man doth not live by bread only, but by every word that proceedeth out of the mouth of the Lord doth man live."-Deut. viii, 2, 3.
+"And thou shalt remember all the way which the Lord thy God led thee these forty years in the wilderness, to humble thee and to prove thee, to know what was in thy heart, whether thou wouldst keep his commandments or no. And he humbled thee, and suffered thee to hunger, and fed thee with manna which thou knewest not, neither did thy fathers know; that he might make thee know that man doth not live by bread only, but by every word that proceedeth out of the mouth of the Lord doth man live." -- Deut. viii, 2, 3.

-On reviewing the entire way by which the Lord had brought her onward through the pilgrimage of life, she saw the faithfulness of God exhibited throughout, in a manner calculated permanently to assure her heart that with him there is, in truth, "no variableness, neither shadow of turning."
+On reviewing the entire way by which the Lord had brought her onward through the pilgrimage of life, she saw the faithfulness of God exhibited throughout, in manner calculated permanently to assure her heart that with him there is, in truth, "no variableness, neither shadow of turning."